raspberrypilearning/fart-detector/WORKSHEET.md

 ### Turn resistor pins on and off

 In order to switch a resistor on or off we just use the `GPIO.setup` command with different parameters.
-If the resistor/pin is *on* we configure the pin to use `OUTPUT` mode and drive it `LOW`.
+If the resistor/pin is *on* we configure the pin to use `OUTPUT` mode and drive it LOW.
 This will connect the pin to ground and some voltage will then flow from the sensor output through to ground.
 If the sensor is *off* we just configure the pin to use `INPUT` mode which means the pin is not connected to anything and nothing will flow through it.

 We can define a function called `set_pin` as follows to do this, enter or copy and paste this into your code.
 ```python